timsexperiments/solace-candidate-assignment-main/DISCUSSION.md

 - Make the seed route not deploy on non-local builds
 - Add CI to build the project
 - Add an error reporting / tracking and logging service to the BE and the FE
+- use a design system for table and other common components

 # Resources